How to Help Baby with Gas

 Babies lying in the same position for a long time may cause gas trouble.
 Sometimes changing the way you hold your baby can provide an instant pressure relief.

-Lay your baby face-down along your forearm, with their heading resting near your elbow and their legs dangling on either side of your hand.
+How to do it: Lay your baby face-down along your forearm, with their head resting near your elbow and their legs dangling on either side of your hand.
 Use your other hand to gently pat on their back.

 Why it works: This position puts a steady, gentle pressure on the tummy which helps the gas move while keeping the baby feeling secure.